titecher/GraphAlgorithm/README.md

 Basic tools for Network Analysis # Not Completed.
 ===================

-Prepared C++ scripts and Executable files for analysing the network data.
+I prepared C++ scripts and executable files for analysing the network data.
 Currently, the files are under construction and listed separatedly.
 The following algorithms will be implemented and summerized into a library.